 If a seizure occurs as a result of a physician-directed reduction or change in epilepsy medication, the epilepsy regulations state that a licence must be revoked for 12 months.
-Relicensing may be considered earlier than this if treatment has been reinstated for 6 months, provided there was no further seizure in the 6 months after restarting the prescription.
+Relicensing may be considered earlier than this if previously effective medication has been reinstated for 6 months, provided there has been no further seizure in the 6 months since restarting the medication.